How to care for your knives

 - Make sure your knife is sharp so you don't have to use as much force, which minimises the chances of chipping or damaging the blade (or yourself)

-- Clean juices off it quickly, don't leave it covered in juices on a chopping board for hours
+- If your knife is carbon clean juices off it quickly, don't leave it covered in juices on a chopping board for hours

 - Don't leave it wet, wipe it clean and dry on a towel or cloth